Sponsored by Nakatsugawa City.

 However, following the assassination of Nobunaga in 1583 during the Honnō-ji incident, the castle fell into the hands of Mori Nagayoshi.
 Mori assigned Kawajiri Hidenaga as a squire while the Tōyama clan fled to Hamamatsu, where they served Tokugawa Ieyasu.

-At the Sekigahara battleship in 1600, Kawajiri sided with the pro-Toyotomi army under the command of Ishida Mitsunari, and was killed during the fight.
+At the Sekigahara Battleship in 1600, Kawajiri sided with the pro-Toyotomi army under the command of Ishida Mitsunari, and was killed during the fight.
 Ieyasu sent Tōyama Tomomasa to take the castle.
 He was later confirmed as the new daimyō, a lord ruling over possessions of his ancestors, which marked the beginning of the Naegi Domain under the Tokugawa shogunate reign.
 The Tōyama clan stayed in the castle for twelve generations until the restoration of Meiji in 1868.

 The castle was abandoned and dismantled in 1871, including its furnishings and even its beams auctioned to help pay huge debt.

-Today, a restoration of donjon allows visitors to admire Nakatsugawa city and Kiso River.
+Today, a restoration of donjon allows visitors to admire Nakatsugawa City and Kiso River.
 You can also visit a museum below the Naegi Castle Ruins with various models showing the castle before its destruction.
 There is also an observatory to admire the view of Nakatsugawa city and the beautiful river.
 After hiking up the mountain, the view will give you the energy to go down to Nakatsugawa center.
 The hike to the ruins takes about 2.5 hours with 15km.

 Yumori Park 夕森公園 and Tsukechi Gorge 付知峡

-Getting to Yumori Nature Park and Tsukechi Gorge requires to rent a car or to go by taxi as it is located a few kilometers away from the Naegi Castle Ruins.
+Getting to Yumori Nature Park and Tsukechi Gorge requires you to rent a car or to go by taxi as it is located a few kilometers away from the Naegi Castle Ruins.
 Yet these are remote sites, all nature stays untouched and there is a walking path to admire the nature itself.
 Yumori Park consists of five waterfalls, especially a walking to Ryujin Waterfall gives us a pleasant walk while observing the beauty of waterfalls.

 Fudo Park is well arranged in terms of paths and the environments, yet a few minute walk provides us many waterfall views with natural surprises.
 Do not miss the Tsukechi Gorge as it is one of the highilights in this park, with its tranquil and rapid currents and sounds, which would take you deep into the nature.